RACV Logo

 Day 11: Hong Kong

 Take a private bus to the train station, then board a bullet train to Hong Kong.
 When you arrive, follow your leader on an orientation walk near your hotel.
 Hong Kong's cityscape is spectacular, and its modern fast-paced life is only minutes from picturesque islands and beaches.
 The locals are very proud of their Cantonese culture and history, so step out of the shopping malls and off the main streets to discover another side of the city.
-This evening, enjoy an optional final farewell dinner to sample some of the best Cantonese dishes.
+This evening, enjoy an optional farewell dinner to sample some of the best Cantonese dishes.

 Day 12: Hong Kong